Please note that all YPFP New York staff positions are unpaid and on a volunteer basis.

 About the Team

-The Communications Team at Young Professionals in Foreign Policy New York (YPFP NY) is responsible for all matters related to internal and external communications, including:
+The Communications Team at Young Professionals in Foreign Policy New York (YPFP NY) is responsible for all matters related to the organization’s internal and external communications, including:

 Tasks and Responsibilities